PHARTGAMES/WibbleWobbleCore/README.md

   - Disabled: Stereoscopic sync happens on the main thread.
 - **Stereo Sync Delay Microseconds:**
   - The number of microseconds to delay stereo sync at the end of a frame.
+- **DLP 3D Pixel Height:**
+  - The height in pixels of the DLP 3D Ready signal line at the bottom of the screen for sequential output to DLP projectors.
+0 == disabled.

 ### Game Config